alttch/eva3/doc/notifiers.rst

 MQTT is a major endpoint type used to link several EVA subsystems.
-For instance, it enables :doc:`/lm/lm` and :doc:`/sfa/sfa` controllers to receive the latest item status from :doc:`/uc/uc` servers.
-We test and use EVA with `mosquitto <http://mosquitto.org/>`_ server, but you can use any server supporting `MQTT <http://mqtt.org/>`_ protocol.
-As far as MQTT is the major type of the EVA notification system, let us examine it in detailed.
+For instance, it enables :doc:`/lm/lm` and :doc:`/sfa/sfa` controllers to receive the latest item status from :doc:`/uc/uc` servers when set on a nodes in different networks.
+We test and use EVA with `mosquitto
+<http://mosquitto.org/>`_ server, but you can use any server supporting `MQTT
+<http://mqtt.org/>`_ protocol.
+As far as MQTT is the major type of the EVA
+notification system, let us examine it in detailed.

 MQTT and state notifications
 ----------------------------